 San Antonio’s McGoldrick Construction worked hand-in-hand with the Army Corps. of Engineers to erect the (6)-building complex, and the canine care and training complex also features several accommodations that further enhance durability and safety for animals and staff, among them a 90-mph wind speed rating and a 5-psf snow load.

 Lackland AFB Canine Care & Training Facility for Today’s Military Working Dogs

 Home to between 700 and 900 canines at any given time, the Lt.
 Col. Daniel E. Holland Memorial Military Working Dog Hospital helps train working dogs to aid in explosives detection, drug detection, military base security, military communications efforts and even in locating lost servicemen and women.

 The onsite, state-of-the-art veterinary hospital also provides critical care for dogs injured during service, including physical rehabilitation services for dogs who must relearn to walk or otherwise regain the range of motion they need to perform.
 Staff members at the facility also breed future working dogs, many of which are German Shepherds, Labrador Retrievers and Belgian Malinois breeds.

 An enclave of the city of San Antonio, Lackland Air Force Base is part of Joint Base San Antonio.
 The base’s veterinary complex and training grounds sit roughly 14 miles southwest of Downtown San Antonio and about 19 miles southeast of Helotes.

-Considering purchasing a metal building for use in Texas or another part of the United States?
+Considering purchasing a commercial metal building for use in Texas or another part of the United States?
 Click here for a price quote.